 Fax: (+886) 2-2653-1283

-• The corresponding author is required to provide the co-authors' email address (up to 10).
+• The corresponding author is responsible to provide the co-authors' email address (up to 10).
 Notifications of "Send Back to Author", "Manuscript number notification", "Decision letters" will be automatically sent to all authors.

 • Articles should be in Microsoft Word document format and prepared in the simplest form possible.